plasmadice/butterscotch-taco/README.md

 5. Add accessibility
 6. Remove search sliders as they are not very accessible, replace some with search fields
 7. Improve search capabilities

+### Issues
+* The autofocus on searchbar is actually annoying on mobile
+* Margin-left on "You are viewing results"
+* Test showing movie names on mobile
+* Test adding transition to movie-container